 s) Proposals should avoid over-providing parking and take measures to integrate parking areas into the fabric of the settlements.
-Parking standards for residential developments in Edwardstone can be found in the Suffolk Guidance for Parking (2023) (or any successor document) which outlines minimum requirements for off-street parking provision.
+Parking standards for residential developments in Edwardstone can be found in the

+Suffolk Guidance for Parking (2023) which outlines minimum requirements for off-street parking provision.